FOOD QUALITY ASSURANCE AND SECURITY - 2017/8

-Coursework - 30 % (one essay on topics related to course content.
-The coursework is 2000 words in length and worth 30 %, to be submitted in week 7).
+Oral Presentation - 30 % (one presentation on topics related to course content and worths 30 %, to be presented in week 7).

 Examination - One paper ( 2 hours) in Semester 2.
 Students answer 2 out 5 questions.